Anyone dissatisfied with an Order from the Rental Office may appeal the decision to the Commission.

 Questions concerning appeals of Orders issued by the Rental Office can be directed to:

-Commission Administrator
+Commission Clerk

 5th Floor, National Bank Tower